RK0429/MathUniverse/lean_stmt_export/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
-When contributing, please ensure your code adheres to the existing style and that any new functionality is appropriately covered by tests (if applicable).

-(Link to `CONTRIBUTING.md` would go here if it existed in the project)
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing, or open issues and pull requests via GitHub.

 ## License

+Apache License 2.0 (SPDX: Apache-2.0)

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0, permitting use, modification, and distribution under the terms of the license.
+See the [LICENSE](LICENSE) file for full details.
-SPDX-Identifier: Apache-2.0
-See the [LICENSE](LICENSE) file for details (if a LICENSE file exists).